K4rian/docker-rpcn/README.md

 RPCN_ENABLESTATSERVER   | false          | Enables a minimal web server to display stats.
 RPCN_STATSERVERHOST     | 0.0.0.0        | Web stat server host.
 RPCN_STATSERVERPORT     | 31314          | Web stat server port.
+RPCN_ADMINLIST          |                | List of admin usernames, separated by a comma (without space).
+Ensure that admin accounts are created before making the server public.

 > <sup>1</sup> The server requires the following extra port to be opened: __3657__ (UDP).<br>